Yoda-Soda/todo/readme.md

 ## Grid CSS animation

 So far to date only firefox supports the grid row and columb animation.
-Worth checking out if you want to see the sparley animation 🤩
+Worth checking out if you want to see the sparkly animation 🤩